10su/TechChallengeInstructions/README.md

 -considering default VPC at designated region.

 # Create AWS subnet Allocation
--Provided with subnet associated to
+-Provided with subnet associated to EC2.

-# Create AWS Instace launch
+# Create AWS Instance launch
 - Defined with desired AMI.
 - Allocated with type of instance.
 - Associate security group for instance.